Oven-baked bacon is the easiest way to cook bacon with no mess and no splatter while you do something else.

 Breakfast Recipes

-Refrigerate for up to 4-5 days.
+Refrigerate leftovers in an airtight container for 4-5 days.
 Reheat in a microwave wrapped in a paper towel.
-Cooked bacon can also be frozen for up to a month.
+Cooked bacon can also be frozen for up to a month per the USDA.

 ❓FAQs